The first thing you want to do before you even start looking for a house is to get

 Loan info and Leases for any other real estate owned.

-Self-employed: last two years tax returns with schedule, YTD P&L and balance sheets.
+Self-employed: last two years tax returns with schedule, YTD P&L

 Addresses for past 2 years residency.